 Despite ongoing risk management, three key gaps pertaining to risk mitigation and management of PFOS, PFOA, LC-PFCAs, and their salts and precursors remain for the Great Lakes region, which include a lack of (1) source information; (2) cost-effective analytical methods, routine monitoring and surveillance; and (3) data availability in a consistent, standardized format, including environmental trends and exposure data.
-Continued research is needed to support coordinated efforts to identify concerns and provide a basis for actions on PFOS, PFOA, and LC-PFCAs, their salts and precursors.
-The Strategy identifies 16 risk mitigation and management actions as outlined in ES Table A for improving human and ecosystem health in the Great Lakes basin and their respective communities.
+Continued research and monitoring is needed to support coordinated efforts to identify concerns and provide a basis for actions on PFOS, PFOA, LC-PFCAs, and their salts and precursors.
+The Strategy identifies 16 risk mitigation and management actions for PFOS, PFOA, and LC-PFCAs as outlined in Table A for improving human and ecosystem health in the Great Lakes basin and their respective communities.

-Category of Action Regulations and Other Risk Mitigation and Management Actions Compliance Promotion and Enforcement Pollution Prevention Monitoring, Surveillance, and Research Efforts Environmental Quality Guidelines Actions Review regulations, guidelines, and advisories in other jurisdictions, and update Canadian health advisories and guidelines to match current scientific Continue to undertake outreach activities to raise awareness of the regulations among known and potential stakeholders Continue to develop and Research and ensure safe end-of-life management practices for products containing PFOS, PFOA, LC-PFCAs, and their salts and procursors and Continue monitoring in environmental media in the Great Lakes and publish results in a variety of publications and open access data portals Use monitoring and 15.
-Establish and implement additional guidelines for surface waters for the protection of aquatic life understanding distribute plain language guidance materials and factsheets on the communicate these results modelling to better characterize sources 16.
-Establish and implement guidelines for soil 2.
-Amend of develop new regulatory controls in response to human health and ecological assessments and new data 6.
+Category of Action Regulations and Other Risk Mitigation and Management Actions Pollution Prevention Monitoring, Surveillance, and Research Efforts Environmental Quality Guidelines Actions 1 guidelines, and advisories in other jurisdictions, and update Canadian health advisories and guidelines to match Continue to undertake outreach activities to raise awareness of the regulations among known and potential stakeholders 8.
+Research and ensure safe end-of-life management practices for products containing PFOS, PFOA, LC-PFCAs, and their salts and Continue monitoring in environmental media in the Great Lakes and publish results in a variety of publications and open access data portals 15.
+Establish and implement additional guidelines for surface waters for the protection of aquatic life 2 current scientific understanding .
+Amend or develop Continue to develop and distribute plain language guidance materials and factsheets on the precursors, and communicate these results 11.
+Use monitoring and modelling to better characterize sources 16.
+Establish and implement guidelines for soil new regulatory controls in response to human health and ecological assessments and new data 6.
 Continue to track reported activities allowed under specific exemptions (e.g. laboratory use) 9.
-Enhance support to industry associations and firms who seek to phase out or improve risk management within their sector Address gaps in monitoring, toxicity, and exposure data Coordinate standardized analytical methods binationally to ensure data uniformity and and groundwater for the protection of environmental and human health 3.
-Establish inventories of known sources where possible Take enforcement measures including issuing warnings, environmental protection compliance orders, or directions; and when appropriate, collect evidence for prosecution comparability across jurisdictions 14.
-Develop innovative, cost- effective tools and approaches for monitoring, measuring, and reducing releases from various sources
+Enhance support to industry associations and firms who seek to phase out or improve risk management within their sector Address gaps in monitoring, toxicity, and exposure data Coordinate standardized analytical methods binationally to ensure data uniformity and and groundwater for the protection of environmental and human health 3 .
+Establish inventories of known sources where possible Take enforcement measures including issuing warnings, environmental protection compliance orders, or directions; and when appropriate, collect evidence for prosecution 14. comparability across jurisdictions Develop innovative, cost- effective tools and approaches for monitoring, measuring, and reducing releases from various sources